Federal Tax Withholding Changes in 2020

-Our compliance experts recommend the following action steps:
+Our compliance experts recommend the following five action steps:

 - Familiarize yourself and your key HCM staff with the layout, content, and instructions of the draft W-4, the draft Publication 15-T, and related IRS FAQs.

-- As before, encourage employees to use the IRS Tax Calculator to perform a “paycheck checkup” and calculate their most accurate withholding.
+- As before, encourage employees to use the IRS Withholding Tax Estimator to perform a “paycheck checkup” and calculate their most accurate withholding.

 - If you are processing in-house using payroll software, ask your vendor about its preparedness to implement 2020 changes, and request specific timelines for new releases.

 - If you outsource to an HCM provider, inquire about their progress in supporting 2020 changes and their projected project completion date.

 - Register for our upcoming webinars on how to prepare for federal tax withholding in 2020.

 To learn more about Viventium’s seamless solutions for 2020 withholding and other legislative and regulatory developments, request a demo here.
 Follow Viventium on our social media channels for the latest developments on 2020 withholding.

 Yonina F. Shineweather, CPA, Consulting Director, Viventium Compliance Services